SedaQ/rest-training/README.md

 # Course: Server side implementation of REST architecture
-This project shows implementation of REST architecture using Spring Boot and JPA.
+This project shows the implementation of REST architecture using Spring Boot and Spring Data JPA with QueryDSL.
+For mapping Entities to Dtos is used the ModelMapper framework (If performance matters consider MapStruct framework).
+Documentation for that REST API is implemented in the Swagger framework.

 ## Authors